 Editors Note: This is the first article in a series on addressing fear, worry, and anxiety over the next few weeks.
 It is more general in nature because future articles will be giving more specific strategies on how to deal effectively with fear, worry, and anxiety.
-Our BCC Staff writers have spent a great deal of time working through these issues, and we pray that series will be a blessing to you.
+Our BCC Staff writers have spent a great deal of time working through these issues, and we pray that the series will be a blessing to you.
+See other posts here.

 God created us as emotional people.
 Our emotions are given by God to put us “into motion.”
 For instance, anger is driven by a sense of injustice and a desire to oppose something that we feel isn’t fair or right.
 In the same way, fear is a God-given emotion when our mind alerts us to danger, real or perceived.
 Anxiety is what we feel when our body is responding to the emotion of fear.
 Worry is the thought process that mulls over and gives power to the object of our fear.

 Fear, worry, and anxiety show up together and feed into each other in the various situations where danger lurks.
 Even at times when we don’t know why we feel anxious, our brains have previously learned to fear in a similar situation that we simply can’t recall at that moment.
 Our anxiety is tied to our life experiences and thought patterns, not some random biological defect.
 To be fair, we don’t all experience fear, worry, and anxiety in the same way.
 Different bodies feel differently despite similar thought processes and experiences, but God did not tell us to fight a battle that is impossible to win.

 With God’s help, each one of us can progressively improve in the way we fight fear, worry, and anxiety.